Who is General Revenue Corporation?

 General Revenue Corporation Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Most debt collectors have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If you find yourself facing any of these situations with a debt collection agency, you should also consider filing a complaint.
+If you find yourself facing any of these situations with a debt collector, you should also consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with General Revenue Corporation

-There are strict regulations about what a debt collector can and cannot do in the United States.
-For example, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics to collect a debt.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
+Debt collectors must abide by state and federal laws in the United States.
+For example, the FDCPA prohibits a debt collector from using abusive, unfair, or deceptive practices.
+In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular: